kivimango/slug-generator/README.md

 * If the length is bigger than the maximum length limit, the class will silently cut to the maximum limit.

 ### Reporting bugs
-Please use the github [Issue Tracker](https://github.com/kivimango/slug-generator/issues) to report errors, bugs, unexpected behaviors of the program.You can also use the Issues to send feature requests, improvements.
+Please use the GitHub [Issue Tracker](https://github.com/kivimango/slug-generator/issues) to report errors, bugs, unexpected behaviors of the program.You can also use the Issues to send feature requests, improvements.